sebvey/sebvey/README.md

 <h1 align="center">👋 Hi, I'm Sebastien</h1>
 <h3 align="center">A passionate Data Engineer from France</h3>

-- 🌱 I’m currently improving my skills on Data Engineering thanks to Le Wagon Data Engineer Post Bootcamp Path.
+- 🌱 After an intensive year learning AI development in Python at Le Wagon, I’m currently improving my skills on Data Engineering on various projects and thanks to Le Wagon Data Engineer Post Bootcamp Path.

-## Repositories of interest
+### Repositories of interest

-### Snake Implementation
+#### Google Cloud SQL, Google Cloud Functions, request APIs
+The [water_sql_db](https://github.com/sebvey/water_sql_db) repository is the SQL part of the Wagon Bootcamp final Project : Predict Water Pollution.
+**Highlights :**
+- Google Cloud SQL - used to host a mysql db
+- Google Cloud Functions - used to request an API and update a SQL db
+- Google Cloud Scheduler - used to schedule the call of the function

+#### Python Packages, Classes, Pygame

+Interesting in this repo :
+- Class implementation and usage in python
+- package management and installation in python

-At present, you can see the [pysnake repository](https://github.com/sebvey/pysnake), a python version of the snake game, done during the Wagon Bootcamp.
+The [pysnake repository](https://github.com/sebvey/pysnake) is a python version of the snake game developed with pygame done during the Wagon Bootcamp.
 This app was coded when we were presenting our project proposal for the two final weeks of the bootcamp.
 The goal of the project was to develop an AI playing the game, trained with reinforcement learning.
 It hasn't been selected but will soon be done as a personal challenge.

-Interesting in the pygame repo :
-- Class implementation
-- package management and installation in python

 ### Connect with me :
 📫 How to reach me : **sebvey@gmail.com**